Builder Design Pattern

 Consequences

-• It makes modifying representations easy and flexible.
-As we’ve already seen, the builder object interacts with the director via an abstract interface.
-Also, each builder implements that interface in a particular manner to provide a specific representation of the product.
-Because the product is constructed through an interface, therefore, to add new representations, we’ve to add a new kind of concrete builder that implements the interface in a specific manner.
+• Builder object interacts with the director via an abstract interface, and each concrete builder implements that interface to provide a specific representation of the product.
+So, to add new representations, we need to add a new concrete builder that implements the interface in a specific manner.

-• It reduces the responsibility of the consumer (client) code.
-The consumer only needs to associate the correct builder class with the appropriate director class (remember that there may exist more than one director).
+• Builder reduces the responsibility of the client code.
+In other words, client only needs to associate the correct builder class with the appropriate director class (there may exist more than one director).

-• It makes the application flexible at the cost of increases in the complexity and number of classes in the code.
+• Builder makes the application flexible at the cost of increasing complexity and number of classes.

-1. The StringBuilder class in Java libraries uses the Builder pattern.
-It provides a fluent interface and methods such as append() and insert() to concatenate and modify strings in a more efficient manner compared to concatenation using the + operator.
+• StringBuilder class in Java libraries uses the Builder pattern.
+It provides methods such as append() and insert() to modify strings more efficiently compared to concatenation using the + operator.

-2. The OkHttpClient class in the OkHttp library (used for making HTTP requests) uses the Builder pattern to construct a customized OkHttpClient instance.
+• OkHttpClient class in the OkHttp library uses the Builder to construct a customized OkHttpClient instance.
 It provides various methods to set properties such as timeouts, interceptors, SSL configuration, and more.

-3. In Android development, the AlertDialog.Builder class is commonly used to create alert dialog boxes.
+• In Android development, AlertDialog.Builder class is used to create alert dialog boxes.
 It follows the Builder pattern to construct dialog objects with specific configurations, such as setting the title, message, buttons, and other attributes of the dialog.

-4. In software testing, the Builder pattern is frequently used to create test data objects.
-For example, Testing frameworks, like JUnit and TestNG, often use the Builder pattern to create test configuration objects.
-These builders enable developers to define and customize test setups, assertions, and other testing configurations using a fluent and readable API.
+• In software testing, Builder is frequently used to create test data objects.
+For example, Testing frameworks, like JUnit and TestNG, often use Builder to create test configuration objects.
+These builders enable developers to define and customize test setups, assertions, and other testing configurations.

-6. The RTF converter application of ET++ uses the Builder pattern.
-For a more detailed explanation, one can refer to the GoF book.
+• RTF converter application of ET++ uses the Builder pattern.

 • Abstract Factory creates families of related objects and returns the product immediately.
-On the other side, the Builder pattern uses some construction steps before returning the product.
+On the other side, Builder uses some construction steps before returning the product.

-• The Builder pattern can be used in combination with the Prototype pattern to construct complex objects by copying an existing object's structure.
+• Builder can be used with Prototype to construct objects by copying an existing object's structure.

-• We can combine Builder pattern with the Chain of Responsibility pattern to define a chain of builders, where each builder handles a specific construction step.
+• We can combine Builder with Chain of Responsibility to define a chain of builders, where each builder handles a specific construction step.
 If a builder cannot handle the step, it passes the responsibility to the next builder in the chain.

 • Builder can be implemented as Singleton.